vikas22/CodeLearnIntern/README.md

 About plugin:

 Plugin which helps to display the information about flights and its timings of source and destination.
-For time being, i am fetching the data of only some places. places are :
+For time being, plugin fetches the data of only some places places are (both from and to between these places only ).:
 Bangalore,Chennai,Delhi,Mumbai,Goa,cochin,hyderabad,ahmedabad.

 I have used makemytrip website to fetch the details.